How to Declutter Every Room in Your Home—Fast

 If learning how to declutter were easy, every home would be clutter-free—and they would all stay that way.
 Alas, decluttering tips only truly work when paired with a little elbow grease and some commitment: Decluttering is hard work.
 But figuring out how to declutter your home can lead to a more soothing, less stressful space.
 It can mean fewer possessions, which means there’s less to clean.
 When it’s time to pack up and move (hopefully with the help of some solid moving tips), there’s less to pack.

 To use this room-by-room guide to its fullest potential, gather a trusty team—the whole family, ideally.
 (After all, they helped create the mess, right?)
 Give every family member a room to declutter, or work as a team to declutter one room at a time.
 This way, everyone will have buy-in on the success of the decluttering project, and will hopefully do what they can to keep spaces clutter-free for years to come.
-(A declutter app or two can help with that.)

 - Use a boot tray to create boundaries for footwear.
 Whatever doesn’t fit should go in a bedroom or closet.